 Stroud’s interview process aims to assess your abilities, how you apply those abilities to solve tangible problems, and your alignment with a career at Stroud.
 There are four key steps in the process:

 The Information Sessions are designed to give you a clear picture of what working at Stroud is all about, and allow Stroud to begin learning about you.
 During the Information Session, we collect the first two data points of your ability: one from your resume and one through an Analytical Reasoning Test.
-In North America, this test is offered at the Information Sessions, in Europe, they are scheduled separately.
-In both cases, taking this test is a required step in the application process.
+In both North America and the UK, this test is offered at the Information Sessions.
+This test is a required step in the application process.

 Tips: Is your resume Stroud-ready?